-RATES & SCHEDULES

-KATES & SCHEDULES

-15 WORD MINIMUM
+RATES & SCHEDULES 15 WORD MINIMUM

-1 day per word 22

-2 days per word

-a lays per word 50

-4 days per word 64

-5 days per word 73

-6th day FRE

-Legals, per word

-Card of Thanks, per word

-Card of Thanks, 2x2

-These rates for consecutive insertions of

-ads are cash unless customer has an esta account with The Snyder Daily New The Publisher is not responsible for comissions, typographical errors, or any tional error that may occur further than rect it in the next issue after it is broug attention. ws. opy om uninten
+l day per word days per word days per word 64¢ 4 days per word 5 days per word 6th day ....
+Legals, per word. .21¢ Card of Thanks, per word.
+Card of Thanks, 2x2..... ..21€ These rates for consecutive insertions only.
+All ads are cash unless customer has an established account with The Snyder Daily News.
+The Publisher is not responsible for copy ommissions, typographical errors, or any unintentional error that may occur further than to correct it in the next issue after it is brought to his

+ERROR

-ERROR The Snyder Daily News cannot be responsible for more than one incorrect insertion.
+The Snyder Daily News cannot be responsible for more than one incorrect insertion.
 Claims cannot be considered unless made within three days from date of first publication.
 No allowance can be made when errors do not materially affect the value of the advertisement.
 All out of town orders must be accompanied by cash, check or money order.
 Deadline 4:00 p.m.
 Monday through Friday prior to any day of publication.
 Deadline Sunday & Monday, 4:00 p.m.
-Friday.
+Friday